 This week we’re turning over the Sunday Slaylist to something a little different – we want you to go buy something.
 On Monday 18 February, Pat Egan, Relapses Records’ Director of Retail Sales, died following a the result of complications with a case of pneumonia.
 To raise money for Pat’s daughter’s college fund, the folks over at Relapse have gone and put together a compilation of 20 of the finest bands ever to have worked with the label – and we think it’d be a damn fine gesture if a few of our readers joined us in buying it, in recognition of the awesome music Pat helped bring us over the years, as well as to help out the family of a fellow metal fan when they need it most.

-There are many different bands with the same name:
+There are many different artists with the same name:

 1) A death metal band from Florida, United States.

-2) punk rock band from Michigan, United States . http://www.deathfromdetroit.com/
+2) A punk rock band from Michigan, United States. http://www.deathfromdetroit.com/

 3) A horrorcore rapper from Louisiana, United States